Royal Holloway

 Placement locations

-The course, along with 2 other programmes (UCL and UEL), draws its clinical placements from the entire North London area.
+The course, along with two other programmes (UCL and UEL), draws its clinical placements from the entire North London area.
 These encompass a diverse range of locations and treatment modalities.

 Because of the presence of major clinics and teaching hospitals in North London, the placement pool includes cutting edge services and settings.